 We can repair floors damaged by moisture, scratches and/or dents and can reaffix floors that have let go from the subfloor.
 We regularly undertake insurance work.
 Most floors are repairable, so please contact us to arrange a time to view your floor.
 If your floor is deemed irreparable we can suggest a replacement.

-A perfect floor is everyone’s goal; however, there are a large number of factors that affect a timber floor once it has been installed.
+A perfect floor is everyone’s goal; however, there are many factors that can affect a timber floor once it has been installed.
 Wood is a natural product and seasonal influences, such as heating and cooling, result in a certain amount of movement.
 This is why all our floors are installed with expansion gaps around the edges.
 Exposure to heat sources, such as sun through large windows (without UV protection, blinds or curtains), vents from appliances, excessive or fast changing heating may all cause movement within your floor.
 Moisture, either unseen below the floor or from flooding above, will also affect it.
-The actions or inactions of either the builder or the home owner can contribute to or even cause the following effects to occur:

 Gapping is caused by damp timber drying out too fast or an extremely low humidity level within the home.
 A certain amount of gapping between floorboards is to be expected seasonally.
 It is the natural response of timber to dry conditions within the home.
 Reasonable shrinkage gaps between boards during dry times are acceptable – approximately 0.75mm for an 80mm board and proportionally wider for wider boards.
 This type of gapping will not necessarily be even throughout the floor as some areas can be affected more than others.
 As the dry conditions diminish, so should the gaps.
 However, excessive gapping needs to be looked at and remedied.